Ukrainian Comedian Faces Crazed Hecklers

 Well, on the flip side of the cancer treatment story, ER doctors have gotten together and come out to the New York Times to say six things that they wish that you would avoid.

-if the cancer treatment news is not good news for you, here are some ways you might want to see your emergency physician toot suite.
+Possibly if you're not, if the cancer treatment news is not good news for you, here are some ways you might want to see your emergency physician toot suite.

-First of all, apparently, avocados are far more dangerous than we have thought them to be,
+First of all, apparently avocados are far more dangerous than we have thought them to be,

 and not just to toast and housing prices.

-Apparently, a major culprit in
+Apparently, major culprit in

 hand cutting is people trying to slice avocados using their hand as an avocado.

-This report said the best way to cut something like an avocado or a bagel, which is apparently lethal as well, is to use a secure non-skid surface such as a wooden cutting board, whilst also not being a fking idiot and maybe trying to remember some of the basic principles of physics.
+This report said the best way to cut something like an avocado or a bagel, which are apparently lethal as well, is to use a secure non-skid surface such as a wooden cutting board whilst also not being a f ⁇ ing idiot.

+That can also help, I think.
 Oh, it feels sad that we have to remind people not to cut towards themselves, but there you go.

 Apparently, you should also never trust a trampoline.

-There's a huge number of trampoline injuries caused by fun, presumably
+There's a huge number of trampoline injuries caused by fun,

 multiple people bouncing on a trampoline.
+And

-I would say that I like to keep my children off sharing trampolines with other children, except I've seen my children when there are other children on a trampoline and trying to keep them off is a danger to my physical health.
+I would say that I like to keep my children off sharing trampolines with other children, except I've seen my children when there are other children on a trampoline, and trying to keep them off is a danger to my physical health.

 I mean, generally, I mean, I hope this doesn't put the world off trampolines in general, because I do think the world would be better with more trampolines, particularly, say, in the UN General Assembly chamber, just to lighten the mood.